 (2)In addition to the information required on the cover of a brief by rule 8.204(b)(10), the cover of an appendix must prominently display the title "Joint Appendix" or "Appellant's Appendix" or "Respondent's Appendix" or "Appellant's Reply Appendix."

-(3)An appendix must not be bound with a brief.
+(3)An appendix must not be bound or transmitted electronically as one document with a brief.

 (e) Service and filing